Incentives for EV Charging at Multi-Unit Dwellings (MUDs)

 Application Process

-intended purchase, and if approved,
+purchase and project site, and if approved,

 incentive funding will be reserved.